Cruise Ship Interior Cabins – Simple Photo Guide

 A standard interior cabin on a cruise contains the following:

 Some cruise lines do have solo inside cabins, but these are not as common as regular inside cabins.
-Not all cruise lines have solo cabins.
+Many cruise lines don’t have any solo cabins at all.

 To learn more about cruising solo, check out this post of my personal recommendations for solo cruisers:

-How Many Guests Fit in an Interior Cabin?
+How Many Guests Fit in an Inside Cabin?

-Interior cabins will often have Pullman beds, which come down from the ceiling as shown in the video below.
+Interior cabins will often have Pullman beds, which come down from the ceiling.

 Some interior cabins may also have sofa beds, but this is less common.

-I have shared an inside cabin with 3 other people before and it is okay.
-That said I wouldn’t recommend doing it for longer than a few days as you do end up getting in each other’s way.
-If you have children this is less of a problem.
+I have shared an inside cabin with three other adults before, and it is ok.
+That said, I wouldn’t recommend doing it for longer than a few days.
+You’ll end up getting in each other’s way, and there probably won’t be enough storage space for you all.

 How do Inside Cabins Compare to Ocean View Cabins?

-One of the perks of a balcony cabin is of course that you have extra private outside space but apart from that, the only real difference between an inside and an ocean view cabin is the window.
+One of the perks of a balcony cabin is, of course, that you have extra private outside space.
+The only real difference between an inside and an ocean-view cabin is the window.

 To Conclude: